lfcareers/lab_assignment_7/README.md

 # lab_assignment_7 submission

-Two sorting algorithms

-Bubble Sort
+Two sorting algorithms, Bubble Sort & Insertion Sort.

-&

-Insertion Sort

-Code will sort an array and return then n amount of iterations necessary to complete the algorithm
+Code will sort an array and return the n amount of shuffles necessary to complete the algorithm.